Unifits/unifits-github-actions/maven-cache-save/README.md

-# Maven Cache Restore (GCS)
+# Maven Cache Save (GCS)

 **Description:**
-Restores the Maven local repository cache from Google Cloud Storage to speed up builds and reduce dependency download time.
+Prunes SNAPSHOT artifacts from the local Maven repository and saves the cache to Google Cloud Storage.
-This composite GitHub Action retrieves a Maven cache from a Google Cloud Storage (GCS) bucket and restores it to the local Maven repository directory (`~/.m2/repository` by default).
+This composite GitHub Action helps optimize Maven builds by removing unnecessary SNAPSHOT dependencies and uploading the cleaned repository to a remote GCS bucket for future reuse.

 ---

 ## 🚀 Features

-- Restores Maven dependencies from a remote GCS bucket.
+- Deletes all SNAPSHOT artifacts from the local Maven repository.
-- Supports custom cache keys and path prefixes for flexible caching strategies.
+- Saves the cleaned Maven cache to a specified GCS bucket and path prefix.
-- Speeds up Maven builds by avoiding repeated downloads of dependencies.
+- Supports custom cache keys and repository paths for flexible caching strategies.

 ---